This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 And the Goonies magic comes with Haystack Rock on Cannon Beach.

 The more dramatic Goonies viewpoint overlooking those sea stack rocks can be found at Ecola Point.
-A good adventure is to walk from there down to the quiet and stunning Crescent Beach and then onto Cannon Beach.
+A good adventure is to walk from there down to the quiet and stunning sandy beach, Crescent Beach and then onto Cannon Beach.

 Astoria then is the town of Goondocks, where the family lived.
 It is very much like that sleepy fishing village.

 You can no longer get close to the Goonies house but you can see it from a few blocks back perched up on the hill.

 The Astoria Brewing Company has some cool Goonies merchandise in their special Goonies store.

 8. Koosah & Sahalie Falls Hike, McKenzie River

 A short, one way green forested trail meanders beside the pristine turquoise waters of the Mackenzie River taking you to two waterfalls: Koosah and Sahalie Falls.

 The waterfall trail hike was my favorite of things to do in Mackenzie River area.
 Actually, it was possibly one of my favorite things to do in Oregon.

 Sahalie Falls is a mass of foaming white water plunging 100 feet (30 m) over a natural lava dam and Koosah Falls drops approximately 70 feet (21 m) into a deep pool.